abhishekarya1/Hash-Define-myNotes/content/spring-boot/autowiring.md

 The Bean created above will automatically be injected in Spring Proxy since this is a `@Configuration` class.

 ### Overriding Beans
+Remember that beans need to have a unique name globally in the Spring context, hence each and every bean can be identified using its name and as a result, overridden too using their names.

 Points to remember regarding overriding of beans:
 - **Explicit Bean Naming**: if two beans of the same type but diff names are defined, they will not override each other.
 Beans only override when they have the same name (which defaults to the method name in configuration classes if not explicitly set).
 - **Configuration Class Order**: Spring processes configuration classes in the order they are found.
 If you have multiple configuration classes defining beans of the same type, the last one processed will override the previous ones.
 But the order of processing by Spring isn't predictable so we can specify `@Primary` on our own override bean or use `@Qualifier` with bean impl to use while autowiring (in this we need to modify existing code though).